- Assemble Your Team

 2. Understand Federal Housing Laws

-All landlords across the country must adhere to certain federal laws governing the rental industry.
+Before you rent your house out, it's also essential to understand the federal laws you'll have to abide by as a landlord.
+All landlords nationwide must adhere to certain federal laws governing the rental industry.
 A universal example of this is The Fair Housing Act.
 Established in 1968, this act protects tenants from landlord discrimination based on race, color, religion, family status, sex, or disability.
 It makes it illegal for a landlord to deny a potential tenant based on any of these factors.

 The Fair Credit Reporting Act is another law all landlords should be familiar with.
 This act dictates how a landlord may screen a tenant based on their credit history; more specifically, it states that a landlord may only run a credit report if an applicant has given their express permission.
 Additionally, landlords must also provide the tenant with information on the credit agency used and whether the credit report information was the determining factor in being denied or accepted.